MarkosKon/node-echo-server/README.md

 # Node echo server

-A server that responds with `200` and logs the HTTP headers and body of the request in the `requests.txt` file.
+A server that responds with HTTP `200` and logs the HTTP headers and body of the request in the `requests.txt` file.
 It's useful for development.

 ```bash
 $ npm run start